joereddington/joereddington.github.io/diary/index.md

 visible: 0
 ---

+## 03/03/20 14:41 to 17:05, Working on WWW site.  +EQT

+## 10/03/20 05:45 to 07:21, Working on memory book

+## 10/03/20 14:15 to 15:53, Working on memory book

+## 11/03/20 06:26 to 08:44, Working on memory book.
+I've got 53 pages (75 sized for 6 by 9).
+There's going to be maybe five pages of diagrams, and another page of references.
+How much more have I got to write?

+Chapters
+* Completely restructure the opening chapter, cut it down and make it reasonable.
+  * Do the list of what we want people to know and understand in the first chapter
+* The types chapter is acutally reasonable okay, might put more in as it grows, but otherwise happy to leave it for now until polish.
+* Linked list needs properly writing.
+There's nothing there
+* Arrays also isn't done.
+The structure exists but it's just chat.
+* Classes needs reformatting: a way of properly refering to classes and to have also really worked out a nice way of separating the image from the explanation
+* Trees needs some editing and the images, but the material is mostly there.
+I feel like it would benefit from some exercises.

+In general:
+* Look for definitions and key words: link, mnemonic and put them into the text
+  * As part of this work out how we refer to the process 'lock in' a memory??
+  * Rewrite the opennings to all chapters and start again.

+## 15/03/20 08:17
+I want to have 30,000 words at peak so I can edit down.
+That looks like being a reasonable thing.

+Ways of increasing the page count:

+* Diagrams, a diagram for every image/link we have
+* Exercises -  a page of exercises at the end of every chapter
+* Introductions and conclusions "This chapter will, this chapter has"
+* Lists of examples
+* Pithy quotes form other people about usefulness
+* Put all the rubbish in the appendixes

+## 15/03/20 08:20
+One of the things that will help will be finding a nice way of typesetting the difference between images and the things they refer to.

+## 17/03/20 06:32 to 08:05, Working on memory book:
+Started on  12776, ended on 13822

+## 17/03/20 18:11 to 21:47, Memory book
+ 13,822 to 15,348

 ## 07/09/20 09:19 to 09:49, Upgrading +EQT emails
 So right now I can send mail (to gmail) from joe@equalitytime.co.uk from G-suite -but the autoresponder goes to joeequalitytime@gmail (which should happen)